fuzzylabs/edge-vision-power-estimation/README.md

 ### 💡 Approach

 The approach we take is similar to that of [NeuralPower paper](https://arxiv.org/abs/1710.05420).
-We use the same methodology focusing on data collection, model training, and power prediction for TensorRT models on the edge devices.
+We use the same methodology focusing on data collection, model training, and power prediction for TensorRT models on edge devices.

 > [!TIP]
 > More information on NeuralPower is documented [here](./docs/NeuralPower.md) and TensorRT is documented [here](./desktop/torch_onnx_trt/docs/TensorRT.md).